EXCLUSIVE-WHO estimates COVID-19 boosters needed yearly for most vulnerable

 It does not say how these conclusions were reached, but shows that under the base scenario new variants would continue to emerge and vaccines would be regularly updated to meet these threats.

-The U.N. agency declined to comment on the content of the internal document while Gavi did not immediately respond to a request for comment.
+The U.N. agency declined to comment on the content of the internal document.

+A spokesperson for Gavi said COVAX was planning to take a wide range of scenarios into consideration.

-The document, which is dated June 8 and is still "work in progress", also predicts under the base case that 12 billion COVID-19 vaccine doses will be produced globally next year.
+The document, which is dated June 8 and is still a "work in progress," also predicts under the base case that 12 billion COVID-19 vaccine doses will be produced globally next year.

 That would be slightly higher than the forecast of 11 billion doses for this year cited by the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA), signalling that the U.N. agency does not expect a significant ramp-up of vaccine production in 2022.